dougbutner/web-4/README.md

 **Phase One**
 > Implementing time tokens

 Time tokens are implemented on any and all blockchains where developers see the value.
-These developers provide open-source instructions and tools to helps others make their own time tokens
+These developers provide open-source instructions and tools to helps others make their own time tokens, by creating an EIP

 Individuality for Time Tokens decentralized options like Civic to

-**Phase One**
+**Phase Two**

-**Phase One**
+**Phase Three**
 biocryptography
 developing biocryptography standards

-**Phase One**
+**Phase Four**
 Develop a democratic system to

 # Author notes